-The line itself traverses through farmland, national park areas, climbing from the coastal plain up the Illawarra Escarpment.
-Owing to the nature of the terrain traversed by Line 8, the failure of the corroding transmission structures and/or physical conductor drops presents bushfire risks and safety risks.
+Owing to the nature of the terrain traversed by Line 25 & 26, the failure of the corroding transmission structures and/or physical conductor drops presents bushfire risks and safety risks.
 While these risks have an inherently low probability, the consequences can be catastrophic.

-Asset health assessments since 2016 have identified the corrosion related issues on Line 8 and the plan to refurbish the line by replacing or refurbishing the identified corroding components has been in-place since.
-An allowance has been made for this work in TransGrid's 2018-23 Revenue Proposal to the Australian Energy Regulator.
+Asset health assessments since 2016 have identified a number of corrosion related issues on Line 25 & 26 and the plan to refurbish the line, by remediating or replacing the identified corroding components as appropriate, has been in place since.
+An allowance has been made for this work in TransGrid's 2018-23 Revenue Proposal to the Australian Energy Regulator (AER).

-Rule changes to the National Electricity Rules (NER) in July 2017 extended the application of regulatory investment tests to replacement capital expenditure from 18 September 2017.
-The application of the RIT-T to replacement expenditure projects commenced on 18 September 2017, however, all replacement expenditure projects that were 'committed' by 30 January 2018 are exempt.
+Rule changes to the National Electricity Rules (NER) in July 2017 extended the application of regulatory investment tests to replacement expenditure from 18 September 2017.
+The application of the RIT-T to replacement expenditure commenced on 18 September 2017, however, all replacement expenditure projects that were 'committed' by 30 January 2018 are exempt.

-While the planning process for replacing the identified components of Line 8 are now well-advanced, the project is not yet 'committed'.
-Accordingly, TransGrid has initiated this RIT-T to consult on its proposed expenditure related to replacing these assets.
+While the planning process for the refurbishment of Line 25 & 26 were well-advanced in January 2018, the project was not yet 'committed'.
+Accordingly, TransGrid has initiated this RIT-T to consult on its proposed expenditure in relation to the line refurbishment.